W. Godfrey Hunter: Career

 Hunter was a surgeon in the Union Army during the Civil War.
 He moved to Burkesville, Kentucky, at the close of the war.
 He served as member of the Kentucky House of Representatives from 1874 to 1878.
 He served as delegate to the 1880 and 1892 Republican National Conventions.
 He served as the United States Minister to Guatemala and Honduras from November 8, 1897, to December 8, 1902.

 Hunter was elected as a Republican to the Fiftieth Congress (March 4, 1887 – March 3, 1889).
 He was an unsuccessful candidate for reelection in 1888 to the Fifty-first Congress and for election in 1892 to the Fifty-third Congress.

-Hunter was elected to the Fifty-fourth Congress (March 4, 1895 – March 3, 1897).

-He was an unsuccessful candidate for reelection in 1896 to the Fifty-fifth Congress.
+Hunter was elected to the Fifty-fourth Congress (March 4, 1895 – March 3, 1897) and was instrumental in the election of Kentucky's first Republican governor, William O'Connell Bradley, in 1895.
+His bid for election to the U.S. Senate by the legislature was blocked by Republican factionalism.
+The winner of the election, William J. DeBoe, got President William McKinley to appoint Hunter as minister to Guatemala and Honduras in 1897 after Hunter was defeated for reelection in 1896 to the Fifty-fifth Congress.

 Hunter was elected to the Fifty-eighth Congress to fill the vacancy caused by the death of Vincent S. Boreing and served from November 10, 1903, to March 3, 1905.
 He was not a candidate for renomination in 1904.
 He was interested in public utilities and the development of oil lands.